mamedras/CypressE2E-PageObjectModel-Ecom/Readme.md

+# E2E Automation of Demo E-commerce Website with Cypress and Page Object Model (POM)

+## Introduction

-Automating www.demoblaze.com with Cypress and Page Object Model This repository demonstrates end-to-end (E2E) automation of a demo e-commerce website (www.demoblaze.com) using Cypress and the Page Object Model (POM).
+This project demonstrates end-to-end (E2E) automation of the [DemoBlaze e-commerce website](https://www.demoblaze.com) using Cypress and the Page Object Model (POM).

-Project Structure
+## Project Structure

+The project is organized as follows:

 project-root/
 ├── cypress/
 │   ├── fixtures/